Actindo-AG/Documentation/PIM/API/01_Overview.md

     ![New HTTP](../../Assets/Screenshots/PIM/API/PostmanNewHTTP.png "[New HTTP]")

 2. Select *HTTP*.
     The *Untitled Request* view is displayed.
 The *Params* tab is preselected by default.

     ![Untitled Request](../../Assets/Screenshots/PIM/API/PostmanUntitledRequest.png "[Untitled Request]")
 3. Click the *Headers* tab.

-4. Enter "Content-Type" and "Accept" in two different rows the *Key* column.
+4. Enter "Content-Type" and "Accept" in two different rows of the *Key* column.

 5. Enter "application/json" in the *Value* column for both rows.
-This setting specifies that the data being sent in the request body is in JSON format.
+This settings specify that the data sent in the request and expected in the response is in JSON format.

     ![Headers](../../Assets/Screenshots/PIM/API/PostmanHeaders.png "[Headers]")